-Towards the objective of developing this energy resource, a number of multi and bilateral agreements are underway.
-Among these, the African Rift Geothermal Energy Development Facility (ARGeo) Project is a critical component (BCSE, 2003).
-The objective of the project is to promote geothermal resource utilization by removing the risks related to resource exploration and development and by reducing the cost of power development project implementations.
-The African Rift Geothermal Energy Development Facility Project is planned to deliver a package consisting of financial and technical inputs as a means of realizing that promotion.
-Policy support will aim at cultivating the recognition that the resource is reliable and indigenous with respect to other sources of power.
+Among these, the African Rift Geothermal Energy Development Facility (ARGeo) Project is a critical component.
+The objective of the project is to promote geothermal resource utilization by removing the risks related to resource exploration and development and by reducing the cost of power development project implementation.
+The ARGeo Project is planned to deliver a package consisting of financial and technical inputs as a means of realizing that promotion.
+Policy support will aim in cultivating the recognition that the resource is reliable and indigenous with respect to other sources of power.
 Utilization of the resource in direct uses such as agriculture, horticulture, aquaculture and industry will be promoted.

-The project's implementing and executive agencies are the United Nations Environmental Programme (UNEP) and the World Bank.
-The project is a 7-year Eastern Africa Regional Geothermal programme financially supported by the Global Environment Facility (GEF), donors and project sponsors.
-In June 2006, the GEF council approved US\$ 17.75 Million to launch the project.
-The countries targeted by the project are Kenya, Ethiopia, Djibouti, Eritrea, Tanzania, and Uganda.
+The project's implementing agency is the United Nations Environmental Programme (UNEP).
+Its executing agencies are Kreditanstalt fur Wiederaufbau (KfW) and African Development Bank (ADB).
+Projects will be executed in collaboration with a network of national institutions in the region.
+Other institutions that are involved in development financing will also contribute resources, including the Global Environment Fund (GEF).

+Countries targeted by the project are Djibouti, Eritrea, Ethiopia, Kenya, Tanzania and Uganda.
 Institutional capacities that already exist in these countries will form a network that will be the main instrument for project implementation and capacity building.

-ARGeo implementation will be preceded by an initial project development stage which will identify the most suitable resource areas for support, survey the already existing human, institutional and infrastructure capacities in the region, and assist with the creation of the collaborative institutional aims to support initially one to two projects in the subject countries.
+ARGeo implementation will be preceded by an initial project development stage which will identify the most suitable resource areas for support, survey of the already existing human, institutional and infrastructure capacities in the region and assist with the creation of the collaborative institutional aims to support, initially 3 to 4 investment projects, in the subject countries.
+A total of US\$ 250 million will be allocated to implement the project.